-- Shut off electrical power to the furnace. - Install an oil pressure gauge to the pressure port on the oil pump. - Set up the burner for initial firing as indicated in: - O Chart 1 for Beckett NX burners - O Chart 2 for Riello 40BF burners - Refer to oil burner instructions provided with furnace documents envelope for specific information concerning burner adjustment, operation and troubleshooting. - See figure 8, or 9 as applicable for proper air adjustment technique. - Restore electrical power to furnace. - Start the furnace and bleed all air from fuel oil lines. - Close purge valve and fire the unit. - Allow the furnace to warm up to normal operating temperatures.
+- Shut off electrical power to the furnace. - Install an oil pressure gauge to the pressure port on the oil pump. - Set up the burner for initial firing as indicated in: - Chart 1 for Beckett NX burners - Chart 2 for Riello 40BF burners - Refer to oil burner instructions provided with furnace documents envelope for specific information concerning burner adjustment, operation and troubleshooting. - See Figure 7 or 8 as applicable for proper air adjustment technique. - Restore electrical power to furnace. - Start the furnace and bleed all air from fuel oil lines. - Close purge valve and fire the unit. - Allow furnace to warm up to normal operating temperatures.
 During this time set the pump pressure in accordance with Chart 1 or 2 as applicable. - Combustion must be checked with intake air piping connected for 100% outdoor combustion air to burner.
-Length of intake air piping and outside air temperature will affect the combustion readings. - ^o For Riello burners the standard burner cover must be in place on the burner to insure 100% outdoor air. - o For Beckett NX burners, the intake air pipe is configured such that 100% outdoor air is achieved either with or without optional burner cover. - Determine the Desired CO2 Setpoint: - Ombustion air temperature variations will affect how much air enters the burner.
+Length of intake air piping and outside air temperature will affect the combustion readings. - For Riello burners the standard burner cover must be in place on the burner to insure 100% outdoor air. - Determine the Desired CO2 Setpoint: - Combustion air temperature variations will affect how much air enters the burner.
 Colder air is denser, so contains more air per unit volume.
 More air enters the burner when the combustion air is cold.
 Combustion air temperature must be taken into consideration when setting up the burner to account for these variations. - When the furnace has reached steady state (after approximately 10-15 minutes), remove the bolt from the test port in the appliance connector.
 Set the combustion air to obtain a TRACE of smoke. - Using suitable combustion test instruments, measure the Trace Point CO2 at the test port. - Calculate CO2 Setpoint A = Trace Point CO2 minus 1.5% and enter it here: